"Start Where You Are"

 Meditation techniques

-"Start where you are" also includes types of meditation techniques, like the lojong practice and the shamatha-vipashyana meditation.
+'Start where you are' also includes a few meditation techniques, like the lojong practice and the shamatha-vipashyana meditation.

 Slogans